 With an icky feeling, he rinsed his hands in the water and wiped them dry on his clothes.

-“What is your name sir?” he asked weakly.
+“What is your name sir?” he whispered.

-“I am Barnaby.”
+“I am Levi.”

 The man smiled.
 “You are a Christian?”

-“Can you save me?” he asked.
+“Can you save me?”

-“I’m s-sorry, I’m not a doctor,” Barnaby stammered feeling terrible he could do nothing for him.
+“I’m s-sorry, I’m not a doctor,” Levi stammered.

-“I’m not a priest or a minister, I don’t think I can save you,” Barnaby replied apologetically.
-He had never tried to save anyone spiritually before and did not possess the confidence to do it properly.
-This man’s soul was on the line, an eternity of hell, and those things he would not relinquish to his incompetence.
-“But you can, you can save yourself,” Barnaby assured him.
-“You don’t need me at all.”
+“I’m not a priest or a minister, I don’t think I can save you!”
+He had never tried to save anyone spiritually and did not possess the confidence to properly do it.
+This man’s soul was at stake, an eternity of hell, and those things he would not relinquish to his incompetence.
+“But you can, you can save yourself!
+You don’t need me at all!”